Lewis County High School (Tennessee)

 Lewis County High School is located in Hohenwald, Tennessee.
 The mascot of the school is the Panther.
 It's located in the Lewis County School district, and it is the only high school in Lewis County.

+Athletics

+The school offers baseball/softball, basketball, cheerleading, football, golf, soccer, tennis, and volleyball.
+Lewis County compete as the Panthers and Lady Panthers and in TSSAA's middle grand division, district 6.